HL7/fhir-sdoh-clinicalcare/input/pagecontent/assessment_instrument_support.md

-This section describes standardized social risk assessment instruments, their benefits, and how to standardize their capture, coding and output leveraging work from the  [Regenstrief Institute](https://www.regenstrief.org/) and the [National Library of Medicine](https://www.nlm.nih.gov/) (NLM), [SDC FHIR Questionnaire], [SDC QuestionnaireResponse], and [StructureMap] to automate the creation of [SDOHCC Observation Screening Response] and [SDOHCC Condition].
+This section describes standardized social risk assessment instruments, their benefits, and how to standardize their capture, coding and output leveraging work from the  [Regenstrief Institute](https://www.regenstrief.org/) and the [National Library of Medicine](https://www.nlm.nih.gov/) (NLM), [SDC Questionnaire], [SDC QuestionnaireResponse], and [StructureMap] to automate the creation of [SDOHCC Observation Screening Response] and [SDOHCC Condition].

 ### Introduction to Social Care Assessment Instruments
 Social risk assessment instruments are used to gather information about social risks that can impact an individual’s health and well-being.
 The information collected through social risk assessment instruments can be used by providers, public health organizations, and policymakers to develop interventions and programs aimed at addressing the root causes of health disparities and improving health outcomes for individuals and communities.
 This IG builds on existing FHIR frameworks to generate Observations (e.g., [SDOHCC Observation Screening Response]) and Conditions (e.g., [SDOHCC Condition]) from LOINC-encoded assessment instruments for incorporation into the patient’s health record.

 Assessment instruments fit into the SDOH CC [Conceptual Framework](sdoh_clinical_care_scope.html) which illustrates how: 1) To incorporate screening into the care process to assess health concerns and problems.
 2) Use this information to help the provider and patient establish goals and identify social risk-related interventions to address those goals.
 3) Use responses from standardized assessment instruments to drive public health analysis of aggregated data from patient populations.

-The list of assessment instruments from which questions have been selected and vetted by the Gravity Project as [face-valid](https://mmshub.cms.gov/measure-lifecycle/measure-testing/evaluation-criteria/scientific-acceptability/validity#:~:text=correlation%20or%20equity-,Face%20Validity,measure%20score%20is%20not%20feasible) can be found in the [Social Determinants of Health Screening Assessments] Value Set.
+The list of assessment instruments from which questions have been selected and vetted by the Gravity Project as [face-valid](https://mmshub.cms.gov/measure-lifecycle/measure-testing/evaluation-criteria/scientific-acceptability/validity#:~:text=correlation%20or%20equity-,Face%20Validity,measure%20score%20is%20not%20feasible) can be found in the [Social Determinants of Health Screening Assessments](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1247.126/expansion/Latest) Value Set.

 ### Advantages of Standardized Social Care Assessment Instruments